Curves

 Types of profiles

-2. Production profiles ('capacity profiles').
-These profiles specify for each hour per year the fraction of installed capacity used in that hour for a specific production technology.
+Capacity profiles.
+These profiles are typically used for supply profiles and represent the fraction of installed capacity used for each hour of the year for a specific production technology.
+For example, a value of 0.5 means that 50% of peak capacity is utilised in that hour.
 The sum of all hours should equal the total annual full load hours of that technology.
-Example of profiles are: solar PV, wind offshore.
+Examples of profiles are: solar PV, wind offshore.
+Note that a capacity profile is also used for the must-run interconnectors import and export profiles.

 Uploading a custom profile

-Your file should be a CSV file with 8,760 rows (one for each hour per year) each with a numeric value specifying the demand, supply or price over time.
+The CSV file should contain 8,760 rows (one for each hour per year) each with a numeric value.
+See additional value requirements per profile type described above.

 23.64